iyee20/112-tp/readme.txt

 audio files) in this same folder.

 Libraries
-The following must be imported in order to run the game:
+The following must be imported/installed in order to run the game:
 + random
 + os
 + pydub
 + simpleaudio

 Shortcuts
-In Settings, pressing "Toggle Game Mode" will allow you to quickly switch between story mode and freeplay.
-Pressing "Toggle Cheats" will activate cheats.
+In Settings, pressing "Toggle Cheats" will activate cheats.
 When cheats are active:
 + pressing "C" in settings will give you all characters
 + pressing "L" in settings will level up all obtained characters by 10 levels